henry-hz/erlang-trader/README.md

 8. Trade Decision Server (receives signals from TA, events, economic reports, etc... and send buy/sell orders to the OMS)
 9. Fix 4.4 Order Server - Translates buy/sell signals from the OMS to Fix protocol (can be done in FPGA too...)
 10. R and Matlab plug-in

+Let's use the rebar tool to compile and leave this cool things listed below to be done after we have a small working prototype.
+Think the prototype as a substitution of a UML diagram.

+1. Fault tolerance
+2. Optimization
+3. Scalability
+4. Dynamic-code upgrade
+5. Event handling behaviors